Doomsdaybear/PostItPad/README.md

 # PostItPad
-A much, much, much smaller alternative to notepad built in Tkinter
+An easy to mod version of Notepad.
 # Setup
 1. Unzip the .zip
 2. open 'dist'
+3. open 'main' in 'dist'
-3. Look for main.exe
+4. Look for main.exe
-4. Open that and enjoy the app!
+5. Open that and enjoy the app!
 Your documents will be loaded into the PostItPad folder.